Post-War BAYKO Set Structure

 5

-The nonexistent post-war set #5 would, logically, therefore have have been based on the pre-war set #6 and thus have been the flagship BAYKO set, in the same way that the "De-Luxe" set #6 was pre-war, but...
+…however, after the set #6 was dropped [below], and taking into account the above decisions, it would probably have been based on the pre-war set #6 and thus have been the flagship BAYKO set, in the same way that the “De-Luxe” set #6 was pre-war, but…

-...at the time that the set #4 was launched, in 1952, it would be realistic to estimate that the price of a set #5 would, almost certainly, have been over £8 - more than the average weekly wage at the time!
+…at the time that the set #4 was launched, in 1952, it would be realistic to estimate that the price of a set #6 would, almost certainly, have been around £8 - more than the average weekly wage, of a skill craftsman, at the time!

 4+

-...recognising that set #4 was, de facto, the flagship BAYKO set...
+…recognising that set #4 had become, de facto, the flagship BAYKO set…

-...that they should add the Dome, Pinnacle Roof and Pinnacle Platform to further enhance the set #4 contents...
+…that they should introduce the Dome, Pinnacle Roof and Pinnacle Platform to further enhance the set #4 contents…

 Well, what do you think?
 Why not email me and let me know how you think it all happened?